-Effective May 20, 2015, holders of the remaining approximately \$1.8 million outstanding balance (principal and accrued but unpaid interest) of 2014 Unit Notes converted such notes into 327,016 shares of Series B Preferred and Series B Warrants to purchase 327,016 shares of our common stock, thereby cancelling an additional approximately \$1.8 million of our outstanding indebtedness.
+Effective May 20, 2015, holders of the remaining approximately \$1.8 million outstanding balance (principal and accrued but unpaid interest) of unsecured 2014 Unit Notes converted such notes into 327,016 shares of Series B Preferred and Series B Warrants to purchase 327,016 shares of our common stock, thereby cancelling an additional approximately \$1.8 million of our outstanding indebtedness.

-Between May 26, 2015 and June 25, 2015, we sold to accredited investors and institutions an aggregate of \$557,500 of units in our Series B Preferred Unit offering, which units consist of Series B Preferred and Series B Warrants (together Series B Preferred Units), including \$100,000 to Platinum.
-We issued 79,646 shares of Series B Preferred and Series B Warrants to purchase 79,646 shares of our common stock.
-We have received an aggregate of \$557,500 in cash proceeds from the sale of the Series B Preferred Units.
-As described more completely in Note 16, Subsequent Events, to the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K, each share of Series B Preferred is convertible into one share of our common stock and the Series B Warrants are exercisable at a fixed price of \$7.00 per share for a term of five years following issuance.
+Between May 26, 2015 and July 17,2015, we sold to accredited investors an aggregate of \$1,112,500 of units in our Series B Preferred Unit offering, which units consist of Series B Preferred and Series B Warrants (together Series B Preferred Units), including \$500,000 to Platinum.
+We have issued 160,363 shares of Series B Preferred and Series B Warrants to purchase 160,363 shares of our common stock and we have received an aggregate of \$557,500 in cash proceeds from the sale of the Series B Preferred Units.
+As described more completely in Note 16, Subsequent Events, to the Consolidated Financial Statements included in this prospectus, each share of Series B Preferred is convertible into one share of our common stock and the Series B Warrants are exercisable at a fixed price of \$7.00 per share for a term of five years following issuance.

-Additionally, holders of certain of our promissory notes outstanding at March 31, 2015 and thereafter, including Morrison & Foerster, University Health Network, Cato Research Ltd., McCarthy Tetrault, and certain other service providers converted notes payable or accounts payable having an aggregate balance of approximately \$5.8 million (principal and accrued but unpaid interest and certain strategic adjustments) into 831,577 shares of Series B Preferred.
+Additionally, through July 17, 2015, holders of certain of our promissory notes outstanding at March 31, 2015 and thereafter, including Morrison & Foerster, University Health Network, Cato Research Ltd., McCarthy Tetrault, and certain other service providers converted notes payable or accounts payable having an aggregate balance of approximately \$6.6 million (principal and accrued but unpaid interest and certain strategic adjustments) into 946,934 shares of Series B Preferred.

-Since March 31, 2015, we have eliminated approximately \$14.9 million of promissory notes, other debt and certain adjustments thereto that was either already due and payable or would have otherwise matured prior to March 31, 2016, through conversion into our Series B Preferred and, with respect to a portion of the indebtedness converted, warrants to purchase common stock.
+Since March 31, 2015, we have eliminated approximately \$15.8 million of promissory notes, other debt and certain adjustments thereto that was either already due and payable or would have otherwise matured prior to March 31, 2016, through conversion into our Series B Preferred and, with respect to a portion of the indebtedness converted, warrants to purchase common stock.
 Together with the cash proceeds from our Series B Preferred Unit Offering, our working capital position has improved significantly since March 31, 2015.
 We will, however, need to raise additional capital to fund our operations and execute our business plan over the next year and thereafter.